rickygai/arduino/README.md

 This channel contains success information from the findings during the physical sketch programming and circuitry implementation using Arduino platform compatible MCUs.

+# ATMEGA328P.PDF
+- How to burn bootloader ?

+# LGT8F328P.PDF
+- How to burn bootloader using LarduinoISP ?